PHSAServiceOperationsCenter/PHSA-SOC/docs/source/index.rst

 * **Custom Data Collection Facilities**:
   We provide multiple components for collecting custom monitoring data.
   All data collection components run independently of the SOC Automation server.
-Some data collection are not location dependent and can be colocated with the SOC Automation server.
-Other data collection components must be executed on nodes located on remote sites
+Some data collection components are not location dependent and can be co-located with the SOC Automation server.
+Other data collection components must be executed on nodes located at remote sites

 * **Custom Alert Facilities**:
   All the data collected is stored and analyzed on the SOC Automation server.
-  Configurable alerts are generated based on this analisys and dispatched via email to interested parties.
+  Configurable alerts are generated based on this analysis and dispatched via email to interested parties.
 The alerting mechanism is designed to be extensible with minimal effort